January 2021 Forecast

 Here he's in what appears to be a prototypical '90s-style (and 1990s-set) script about an LA police officer who teams with an unusual partner to track a man who has killed many women (in this way and in others, even in so much as he plays a normal human man and not a superhero, all of Denzel's films are '90s-style).

 The star is paired with two actors, Rami Malek and Jared Leto, who once seemed quite unlikely to join him on the list of Oscar winners, but nevertheless just went ahead and did it (this isn't a statement of criticism, but the two rarely starred in the limited stereotype of films that the Academy considered to nominate).
 Leto broke out in the 1990s with My So-Called Life on TV and a good role in the masterful slasher film Urban Legend (I'm a big fan), before settling into intermittent indies, a realm he'd seemed likely to stay in, perhaps by design (Dallas Buyers Club changed that).
-Malek was shown to the world as the implausibly good-natured pharaoh in the Night at the Museum films, before largely disappearing until the Mr. Robot show and then his award-winning Freddie Mercury expedition.
-This is indeed his first major film since Bohemian Rhapsody, a list that's now growing at a faster clip (his future include James Bond and David O. Russell).
+Malek was shown to the world as the implausibly good-natured pharaoh in the Night at the Museum films, though waited years until the Mr. Robot show and then his award-winning Freddie Mercury expedition; this is indeed his first major film since Bohemian Rhapsody, a list that's now growing at a clip (his future includes David O. Russell and the inevitable James Bond picture).

-So The Littlest Hours is ostensibly a perfectly innocent serial killer with a big name star and two key supporting roles, but it's now also Warner's continuation of its evil scheme, the second film they're sharing with HBO Max, on the same darn day, no less.
+So The Little Things is ostensibly a perfectly innocent serial killer thriller with a big name star and two key supporting roles, but it's now also Warner's continuation of its evil scheme, the second film they're sharing with HBO Max, on the same darn day, no less.

 But back to the picture, which should stand at its own: the title sounds more like a Nancy Meyers comedy than a film about cold, hard, men, and maybe the film is a little less retro than would first appear - is Leto really an evil serial murderer, or is there some kind of mind-bending plot twist that will acquit him of this accusation? (it's all in Rami's head; Denzel is a ghost; the women were all aliens, etc.).
 They do like to f--k with us these days.
 (Matthew McConaughey's Serenity, for example, began as a traditional steamy Florida thriller and ended in something no human could possibly try to explain, sober).